telerik/winforms-docs/introduction.md

 ![overview](images/overview.png)

-Telerik UI for for WinForms includes over 130 UI controls that you can use to easily build unique and visually stunning Line of Business applications.
-Boasting a well-designed architecture and CAB support, Telerik UI for for WinForms controls are perfectly suited for your Enterprise desktop development.
+Telerik UI for WinForms includes over 130 UI controls that you can use to easily build unique and visually stunning Line of Business applications.
+Boasting a well-designed architecture and CAB support, Telerik UI for WinForms controls are perfectly suited for your Enterprise desktop development.

 {% include intro-page-table.html %}